 - 1. Issue Agreement dated October 14, 2021 between our Company and the Lead Manager. - 2.
 Registrar Agreement dated October 13, 2021 between our Company and the Registrar to the Issue. - 3.
-Debenture Trustee Agreement dated [•] between our Company and the Debenture Trustee. - 4.
+Debenture Trustee Agreement dated October 14, 2021 between our Company and the Debenture Trustee. - 4.
 Agreed form of Debenture Trust Deed to be executed between our Company and the Debenture Trustee. - 5.
-Public Issue Account and the Sponsor Bank Agreement dated [●], executed between our Company, the Lead Manager, the Public Issue Account Bank, Sponsor Bank and the Registrar to the Issue. - 6.
-Lead Broker Agreement dated [•] between our Company, the Lead Manager and the Lead Broker. - 7.
+Public Issue Account and the Sponsor Bank Agreement dated October 28, 2021, executed among our Company, the Lead Manager, the Public Issue Account Bank, Sponsor Bank and the Registrar to the Issue. - 6.
+Lead Broker Agreement dated October 29, 2021 among our Company, the Lead Manager and the Lead Broker. - 7.
 Tripartite Agreement dated March 20, 2019 between our Company, the Registrar to the Issue and CDSL. - 8.
 Tripartite Agreement dated March 20, 2019 between our Company, the Registrar to the Issue and NSDL.